bcheng1996/QANTA-Audio-Center/README.md

 After recording hit the upload button (the arrow pointing up).

 # Playback
 Playback can be viewed through the headphone link in the upper right hand corner.

-You can download the playback

 ## NOTEs
 All records are stored as a .wav file in server/api/public/uploads.
 Will move to DB later.